Modelling Direct Messaging Networks with Multiple Recipients for Cyber Deception: Background

 \paragraph{Network TPP models that include recipients} Network TPP approaches model communications between senders and recipients.
-An early example of this is by Perry and Wolfe \cite{oPerry2013directed}, who used the multivariate Cox process to model email communications networks.
-The point processes are placed on the directed edges of the network to measure the rate of sending or receiving e-mails between pairs of email users.
+An early example of this~\cite{oPerry2013directed} uses the multivariate Cox process to model email communications networks.
+The point processes are placed on the directed edges of the network to measure the rate of sending or receiving emails between pairs of email users.
 To extend this to cover multi-cast interactions between a sender and receiver set, they propose a multivariate intensity function.
 However, its log-partial-likelihood is complicated, so they instead use duplication to obtain pairwise interactions from the multi-cast events, and then evaluate the corresponding log-partial-likelihood of the pairwise intensity model as a way of performing approximate inference under the multi-cast model.

-Fox et al. \cite{fox2016enron} presented a parametric Hawkes Process approach to model e-mail network communications, where the parameters of the intensity function characterise important e-mail communication behaviours such as the baseline sending rates, average reply rates, and average response times.
+Fox et al. \cite{fox2016enron} presented a parametric Hawkes Process approach to model email network communications, where the parameters of the intensity function characterise important email communication behaviours such as the baseline sending rates, average reply rates, and average response times.
 In their approach, the point processes are placed on the nodes of the network, and the triggering kernel of the Hawkes Process term sums over only those messages received by the user, since the user cannot be influenced by emails they don't receive.
 Recipients aren't modeled in their Hawkes framework, and in the event generation algorithm for the model are sampled from a categorical distribution determined by counts from the training dataset.
 They propose to generate from their Hawks Process in layers, making it unsuitable for deployment in a system that requires real time event generation.

 The Markov modulated Hawkes Process (MMHP) of Wu et al. \cite{wu2019markovmodulated} combines Markov modulation with the Hawkes process in an attempt to address the limitation of the Hawkes process in capturing “silent periods” and isolated events, whilst extending the flexibility of the Markov Modulated Poisson Process (MMPP) of Fischer and Meier-Hellstern \cite{fischer1993} to enable it to capture “bursty periods” of activity.
 Like in the multivariate Cox model approach of Perry and Wolfe \cite{oPerry2013directed}, pairwise intensity functions are placed on the directed edges of the networks.
 The model is motivated in terms of pairwise interactions in email networks, as well as fights between pairs of mice in a network of 12 mice living in a vivarium, and multi-cast events are not considered.